J.T. Eisenhauer Richardson

 - BA, The Pennsylvania State University, Art History

 J.T.
-Eisenhauer Richardson is an Associate Professor of Art Education at The Ohio State University, the Faculty Director of the Online MA in Art Education Program, and an affiliated faculty member with the Disability Studies Graduate Interdisciplinary Specialization.
+Eisenhauer Richardson is an Associate Professor of Art Education at The Ohio State University, the Graduate Studies Chair in the Department of Arts Administration, Education and Policy, the Faculty Director of the Online MA in Art Education Program, and an affiliated faculty member with the Disability Studies Graduate Interdisciplinary Specialization.
 Dr. Richardson’s research, at the intersection of genre-queering research, writing practices and neurodivergent, disabled, and Mad experience, considers the potential of arts research to inform critical conversations about cripping practices in educational, arts and literary spaces

 and practices.
 Dr. Richardson’s work specifically considers the construct of normalcy as it intersects with multiple systems of oppression.
 To this end, Dr. Richardson’s scholarship is grounded in a transdisciplinary foundation of social and cultural theory and philosophy.
 Current projects explore neuroqueer poetics; artistic and poetic form and crip/neuroqueer/Mad embodiment; neurodivergent engagement with architectural spaces; and trauma, affect and graphic novels.